drepguy/visualizemoneymanager/README.md

 I use the android app money manager to track my expenses.
 I export the data to an XLS file and use this script to visualize the data as a sankey chart.
 This script will
 * generate a sankey string for sankeyMATIC.com,
 * try to import that string on sankeyMATIC.com/build using selenium and download the chart as a png file, and
 * creates a sankey itself using plotly.

+* Click [here](https://github.com/drepguy/visualizemoneymanager) to reach my github repo: [https://github.com/drepguy/visualizemoneymanager](https://github.com/drepguy/visualizemoneymanager)

 This script does not support Money Transfers though.